jtortorelli/cineaste-lume/src/people/furness-george-a.md

     year: 1962
 ---

-Served in the United States Army, retiring with the rank of Major.

-Served as the defense counsel during the post-war Tokyo Trials for politician Shigemitsu Mamoru and Admiral Toyoda Soemu.
-Shigemitsu was targeted by the Soviet Union for punishment but received a lighter sentence.
-Toyoda was the only member of the Japanese military to be acquitted of all charges.

-Shigemitsu helped Furness setup his own law practice in Japan.

-Although not formally trained as an actor, Furness' popularity earned him the opportunity to appear on screen in small parts, often as Western dignitaries.
+George A. Furness was an American lawyer who played a significant role in post-war Japan.
+A former Major in the United States Army, he served as a defense counsel during the International Military Tribunal for the Far East (the Tokyo Trials).
+He is most noted for his defense of former Foreign Minister Shigemitsu Mamoru, who received a relatively light sentence and later returned to politics.

+After the trials, Furness remained in Japan and established a private law practice.
+Although not a professional actor, his dignified presence and fluency in English made him a go-to choice for roles requiring Western authority figures.
+He appeared in several Toho science fiction films, most notably as Dr. Svenson in *The Mysterians* (1957) and as a UN representative in *Gorath* (1962).